Sellers Farm

-The Sellers Farm was a historic farmstead in Maysville, Arkansas.
-The main house was a two-story I-house, with a rear wing giving it an overall T configuration.
-The main facade faced west, and was covered by a porch that extended the full width on the first floor, and for three of the five bays on the second.
+The Sellers Farm was a historic farmstead in Maysville, Arkansas, USA.
+The main house was a two-story I-house with a rear wing giving it an overall T configuration.
+The main facade faced west and was covered by a porch that extended the full width on the first floor, and for three of the five bays on the second.
 There was a front-facing gable above the three center bays.
 Built c.
 1910, it was an example of a little-altered I-house.
-Outbuildings on the property included a feed barn, chicken house, milk shed, and privy.
-All of the buildings on the property were in Arkansas; the associated land extended into neighboring Oklahoma.
+Outbuildings on the property included a feed barn, chicken house, milk shed and privy.
+All of the buildings on the property were in Arkansas although the associated land extended into neighboring Oklahoma.

-The property was listed on the National Register of Historic Places in 1988, at which time most of its outbuildings were described as being fair-to-poor condition, with the house in good condition, but the house and most, if not all, of the out buildings have since been destroyed.
+The property was listed on the National Register of Historic Places in 1988, at which time most of its outbuildings were described as being i fair-to-poor condition, with the house in good condition, but the house and most, if not all, of the outbuildings have since been destroyed.